gabuhmwangi/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that Prints the  current working directory Contains list of current directory
+Display current directory contents, including hidden files, starting with ..
+Use the long format